netgloo/benjamin/readme.md

 Then visit [http://localhost:8000](http://localhost:8000) and you will see a welcome page.

-Now you can start adding your own [pages](#pages) or [folders](#folders).
+Now you can start adding your own [pages](#pages) or [folders](#folders) and building your own website.

 **Note**: in the production server you shouldn't use `php artisan serve` but rely on Apache (or Nginx) instead.
-Take a look on the [Put on production](put-on-production) section for more.
+Take a look on [this](put-on-production) section for more informations.

 ## Application structure

-A Benjamin website is a Laravel application, so you can take a look (here)[https://laravel.com/docs/5.2/structure#the-root-directory] for details about the whole application's structure.
+A Benjamin website is a Laravel application, so you can take a look [here](https://laravel.com/docs/5.2/structure#the-root-directory) for any detail about the whole application's structure.

-Anyway we want to create simple and static websites, so we don't need to go in depth about the whole application's structure.
+However we want to create simple and static websites, so it is not needed to go in depth about the whole application's structure.
 You can build the website working only inside these two directories:

 ```
-/public/
+/public
-/resources/
+/resources
 ```

 Inside `public` you should put all public resources, as images, javascripts, stylesheets and fonts.
-Inside the `resources` there are views (the website's pages), languages files if your website is multi-language and raw assets as SASS or development version of javascript files.
+Inside `resources` there are views (the website's pages), languages files (if your website is multi-language) and raw assets as SASS or development version of javascript files.

 ## Pages

-#### Index page
+### Index page

 TODO

-#### Add new pages
+### Add new pages

 TODO